 Collecting environmental DNA samples is straightforward: water samples are collected according to a sampling design appropriate to the question(s) being asked, and the DNA present in the water samples is concentrated by filtration or centrifuging so that it can be purified and tested.
-Field sampling should include stringent precautions against contamination at every step of the process.1 To test for eDNA from a particular species of interest ("is Species X present?"), scientists develop genetic markers or assays that target species-specific DNA sequences and enable their detection (see figure 1).
+Field sampling should include stringent precautions against contamination at every step of the process.
+To test for eDNA from a particular species of interest ("is Species X present?"), scientists develop genetic markers or assays that target species-specific DNA sequences and enable their detection.

-Uses and Limitations of Environmental DNA (eDNA) in Fisheries Management eDNA markers are now available for a growing list of aquatic and terrestrial species. eDNA tests for highprofile species such as Asian carp are increasingly being standardized among labs, so that each lab's results are readily interpretable and repeatable by other labs and agencies.
-Most eDNA testing is done for particular species of interest, such as Asian carp in the Great Lakes, but new research is looking at different ways to use eDNA to identify the full set of species present within sampled habitats.
+eDNA markers are now available for a growing list of aquatic and terrestrial species. eDNA tests for high-profile species such as invasive carp are increasingly being standardized among labs, so that each lab's results are readily interpretable and repeatable by other labs and agencies.
+Most eDNA testing is done for particular species of interest, such as invasive carp in the Great Lakes, but new research is looking at different ways to use eDNA to identify the full set of species present within sampled habitats.